awsdocs/amazon-emr-release-guide/doc_source/emr-sqoop-considerations.md

 ## Sqoop JDBC and Database Support<a name="sqoop-supported-drivers-databases"></a>

-By default, Sqoop has a MariaDB and PostgresSQL driver installed\.
-The PostgresSQL driver installed for Sqoop only works for PostgreSQL 8\.4\.
+By default, Sqoop has a MariaDB and PostgreSQL driver installed\.
+The PostgreSQL driver installed for Sqoop only works for PostgreSQL 8\.4\.
 To install an alternate set of JDBC connectors for Sqoop, connect to the cluster master node and install them in `/usr/lib/sqoop/lib`\.
 The following are links for various JDBC connectors:
 + MariaDB: [About MariaDB Connector/J](https://mariadb.com/kb/en/mariadb/about-mariadb-connector-j/)\.
 + PostgreSQL: [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/)\.
 + SQLServer: [Download Microsoft JDBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server)\.